Empirical Calibration of Na I D and Other Absorption Lines as Tracers of High-Redshift Neutral Outflows: Empirical Calibrations of the Column Densities

-Analysis of different clumps yielded an upper and a lower limit for the Mg~II-to-H~I column density ratio.
-Since the hydrogen column densities of the different clumps are not extremely different, we assume that they have similar conditions, and we combine the upper and lower limits into a relatively small range of values: $6.2 < \log(\NHI/\NMgII) < 6.4$.
-We can thus obtain an approximate calibration:
+Analysis of different velocity components yielded an upper and a lower limit for the Mg~II-to-H~I column density ratio.
+Each velocity component corresponds to a different gas clump, and we assume that these clumps have similar physical conditions, because their column densities differ by an order of magnitude at most ($19.2 < \log \NHI < 20.1$).
+We thus combine the upper and lower limits together, obtaining a relatively small range of values: $6.2 < \log(\NHI/\NMgII) < 6.4$.
+We can thus obtain an approximate empirical calibration:

-This calibration yields an H~I column density that is about an order of magnitude larger compared to the local calibration (Eq.~\ref{eq:one}) with the standard assumptions, i.e. that most of the Mg atoms are singly ionized, the Mg abundance equals the solar value $\log (n_\text{Mg}/n_\text{H})_\odot = -4.4$, and the dust depletion is $\delta_\mathrm{Mg}=-0.8$ \citep{savage1996, jenkins09, wu25}.
-Some of the standard assumptions must therefore be substantially incorrect.
+This empirical calibration yields an H~I column density that is about an order of magnitude larger compared to the local calibration (Eq.~\ref{eq:one}) with the standard assumptions, i.e. that most of the Mg atoms are singly ionized, the Mg abundance equals the solar value $\log (n_\text{Mg}/n_\text{H})_\odot = -4.4$, and the dust depletion is $\delta_\mathrm{Mg}=-0.8$ \citep{savage1996, jenkins09, wu25}.
+Some of the standard local assumptions must therefore be substantially incorrect.

 We can directly test the degree of ionization of Mg atoms in the absorbing gas using the Mg~I transition detected in the FIRE spectrum.
 We derive a column density for the $v=-47$~km/s component of $\log \NMgI=12.3$ (see Table~\ref{tab:mgi}), which is at least 30 times smaller than the column density for Mg~II, since $\log \NMgII > 13.8$.
 A small caveat is that the Mg~II column density is measured for the blend of the $v=-47$~km/s and $v=-164$~km/s components; however nearly 90\% of neutral hydrogen is found in the $v=-47$~km/s component \citep{Srianand2008}, so that we can safely compare the Mg~I and Mg~II column densities.
 We conclude that most of the Mg atoms are ionized, consistent with local measurements, and that the ionization correction is not the root of the discrepancy between the high-redshift empirical calibration and the local calibration.